alanlujan91/SequentialEGM/content/paper/3_multdim.md

 ## A more complex problem

 For a demonstration, we now turn to the problem of a worker saving up for retirement.
 This worker must consume, save, and deposit resources into a tax-advantaged account that can not be liquidated until retirement.
 In the recursive problem, the worker begins a new period with a liquid account of market resources $\mRat_{t}$ and an illiquid account of retirement savings $\nRat_{t}$.
 The worker maximizes their utility by choosing consumption $\cRat_{t}$ and pension deposit $\dRat_{t}$.
 The pension deposit is set aside on a retirement account that is exposed to a risky return, while their post-consumption liquid assets accrue risk-free interest every period.
 The worker additionally receives an income that faces a permanent ($\PGro_{t+1}$) and a transitory ($\tShkEmp_{t+1}$) shock every period.
 At the age of 65, the worker is retired and their assets are liquidated, at which point the state reduces to one liquid account of market resources.
+The feasibility constraint $\mRat_{t} \geq \cRat_{t} + \dRat_{t}$ ensures non-negative liquid savings.
 The worker's recursive problem is:

 \begin{equation}
     \begin{split}